Diana Shpungin: "Untitled (Portrait Of Dad)"

 In 2011 Shpungin showed her first solo work in New York after the end of a nearly decade-long collaboration.
 The exhibition included over a hundred drawings, hand-drawn animations, and sculptural scenarios including one ton of potatoes for the public to take, a reference to the Félix González-Torres piece from which the show took its name.
-The exhibition exemplafied Shpungin's primary use of graphite through the process of methodically hand-coating objects with the material.
+The exhibition exemplified Shpungin's primary use of graphite through the process of methodically hand-coating objects with the material.
 Such sculptures include a broken chair in "A Fixed Space Reserved for the Haunting" and a dead citrus sapling – complete with fallen leaves – in "I Especially Love You When You Are Sleeping" (both 2011).

-Art critic Jerry Saltz said of Shpungin's work:
+Art critic Jerry Saltz said of Shpungin's work in a review in New York Magazine: